What this site is all about

 It should also be pointed out that notes and documents will reference public IP addresses.
 This is not a reference in any way to the holder of that public IP and any such implication is entirely unintentional.

 With respect to the certification guides found in the Docs section, some of the guides are for out of date versions of the certifications.
 Whilst the certifications I hold are current and valid, the courses’ content may have changed since the notes were first produced.
-Having said that, they should still cover a large volume of the current material.
+Having said that, they should still cover a significant amount of the current course curriculum.